-"The food was wonderful, the company even better!", as one of the participants can be quoted.
+"The food was wonderful, the company even better!"

-Here are some photos of this year's Sould Food Gathering.
+Here are some photos of this year's Soul Food Gathering.

 Second Annual International Soul Food Gathering 2012